-- The perimeter of the race track is the distance, and the shortest distance between the start line and the finish line is the magnitude of displacement.
+- The perimeter of the race track is the distance; the shortest distance between the start line and the finish line is the magnitude of displacement.

-- The perimeter of the race track is the magnitude of displacement, and the shortest distance between the start and finish line is the distance.
+- The perimeter of the race track is the magnitude of displacement; the shortest distance between the start and finish line is the distance.

 - The perimeter of the race track is both the distance and magnitude of displacement.

-- The shortest distance between the start line and the finish line is both the distance and magnitude of displacement.
+- The shortest distance between the start and the finish line is the magnitude of the displacement vector.

 - Because Earth is continuously in motion; an object at rest on Earth will be in motion when viewed from outer space.